Anti-slavery and human trafficking statement

 Contracts and procurement policies

 These policies focus on developing a sustainable supply chain and creating lasting social value to establish a more inclusive and diverse industry.
-Within this our policies heightens awareness of human rights and uses the insight gained to drive further change.
+Within this our policies heighten awareness of human rights and use the insight gained to drive further change.

 Our procurement contracts require suppliers to comply with the Modern Slavery Act 2015, the National Highways Anti-Slavery and Human Trafficking Policy and other relevant policies.
 We also require our suppliers to implement due diligence procedures for their own supply chains and use reasonable endeavours not to purchase raw materials, resources or products from organisations using forced labour.